Alfreyy5/vscode-docs/docs/languages/powershell.md

 ## Additional resources

 There are more detailed articles in the PowerShell documentation.
-Start with [Using VS Code][23].
+Start with [Using][0].

-Check out the [troubleshooting guide][17] for answers to common questions.
+Check out the [troubleshooting guide][0] for answers to common questions.

-For more information on debugging, check out the _Hey, Scripting Guy!_ two-part blog post series written by [@keithHill][31] on debugging with the PowerShell extension:
+For more information on debugging, check out the _Hey, Scripting Guy!_ two-part blog post series written by [@keithHill][0] on debugging with the PowerShell extension:

-- [Debugging PowerShell script in Visual Studio Code - Part 1][12]
+- [Debugging PowerShell script in Visual Studio Code - Part 1]
-- [Debugging PowerShell script in Visual Studio Code - Part 2][13]
+- [Debugging PowerShell script in Visual Studio Code - Part 2][0]

 ## Testing new features and providing feedback